software-students-spring2025/1-specification-exercise-mikezhu/README.md

 ### 2. How You Find Discount and Deal Information
 - **How do you normally get the latest information on discounts, deals, or promotions on your gaming platforms?**<br>
-  _Examples: through websites, apps, newsletters, social media, etc._
+  _Examples: through websites, apps, newsletters, social media, etc._<br>
   Ans: "I check a few dedicated gaming deal websites, subscribe to newsletters from Steam and PlayStation"<br>
        "I follow a couple of deal-sharing posts on reddit and BilBil"
 ---